-5 Things to Know About The Willis Creek Slot Canyon Hike
+5 Things to Know About The Willis Creek Narrows Hike

-The Willis Creek Slot Canyon was one of the best surprise hikes I discovered and did in the Grand Staircase Escalante area of Utah and while I highly recommend you go, there are several things to know about it, namely 5 specific things which I’ll cover in a moment (and get into the details of).
+The Willis Creek Slot Narrows (or slot canyon) was one of the best surprise hikes I discovered and did in the Grand Staircase Escalante area of Utah and while I highly recommend you go, there are several things to know about it, namely 5 specific things which I’ll cover in a moment (and get into the details of).

 - Distance: 5.8 miles in and out.